 We always keep an eye out for outstanding social media walls our customers have set up using Walls.io.
-We hope our little hall of fame here will serve as inspiration for your own social media walls and hashtag campaigns.
+We hope our little hall of fame here will serve as inspiration for your social media walls and hashtag campaigns.

 We’re huge fans of TED and TEDx events, so we’re happy to say that more than 20 TEDx organisations have used Walls.io in the past to accompany their events — some even repeatedly, year after year.
 We reached out to a few TEDx communities to ask them how and why they use social walls.
 Read more about the TEDx social media displays.

 Tomorrowland has an impressive social media community.
-Their YouTube channel has over 9.3 million subscribers, they have 7.4 million followers on Instagram, and over 2.4 million followers on Twitter as of July 2020.
+Their YouTube channel has over 9.8 million subscribers, they have 7.4 million followers on Instagram, and over 2.3 million followers on Twitter as of July 2021.

 Social media plays a crucial role in building and maintaining the festival’s community and engaging people worldwide with Tomorrowland’s events.
 The virtual festival 2020 even dedicated a special place to the social media feed within the magical world of Pāpiliōnem.
 Read the full story here.

-In celebration of the SPIRITS in the Forest release, Sony Music encouraged Depeche Mode fans to share their own Depeche Mode fan stories using the hashtag #SPIRITSintheForest.
+In celebration of the SPIRITS in the Forest movie release, Sony Music encouraged Depeche Mode fans to share their own Depeche Mode fan stories using the hashtag #SPIRITSintheForest.